 IN THIS ARTICLE

-What Is the Prognosis (Outcome) for Patients Infected With Salmonella?
+What Is the Prognosis for Patients Infected With Salmonella?

-The prognosis for salmonellosis is very good since it is a self-limiting disease in about 80% of patients.
+The prognosis for salmonellosis is very good since it is a self-limiting disease in most patients.
 Even immunosuppressed patients can do well if the disease is diagnosed and treated promptly.
 Complications occur if patients become dehydrated or if the disease is caused by aggressive or drug-resistant serovars.

 Must Read Articles Related to Salmonella